pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

+If there are no errors, we have to return a response body with the text `Hello API Event Received`.
+Otherwise, the webhook request will be considered a failure and it will be retried later.

-Once the document is signed, we can view/download it as a PDF file.
-In fact, we can request it from the application by clicking a link:
+Once the document is signed, we can view it (or download it) as a PDF file.
+From the application, we can request it by clicking a link, which is handled by this method:
 ```java
 @RequestMapping(value="/download/{id}", method = RequestMethod.GET)
 public void downloadFile(HttpServletResponse response, @PathVariable("id") String id) throws IOException, HelloSignException {